← Back to Malbork Castle Tickets

 How much of the castle we see today is original?

-Roughly 70% of the visible brickwork is post-1945 reconstruction.
+Much of the visible brickwork is post-1945 reconstruction.
 Malbork was bombed and shelled to ruin in early 1945; the rebuilding programme from 1950 onward used original techniques and as much salvaged medieval material as possible.
-UNESCO specifically cites this reconstruction methodology in its 1997 inscription as an exemplary post-war restoration.
-[VERIFY] precise reconstructed-vs-original percentage against the museum's published figure.
+UNESCO's 1997 inscription recognized the castle's reconstruction, which used original techniques and salvaged medieval materials where possible, reflecting the care taken in the post-war restoration effort.

 Can I climb the towers?

-Selected towers are open to visitors, with the Knights' Tower (Wieża Klesza) the most-visited climb.
-Steep narrow medieval staircases — not for visitors with vertigo or significant mobility limits.
-Tower access can vary with weather and ongoing restoration; confirm on the day at the ticket office.
+Selected towers are open to visitors, including climbing opportunities with steep narrow medieval staircases — not for visitors with vertigo or significant mobility limits.
+Tower access can vary with weather and ongoing restoration; confirm on the day at the ticket office which routes are available.

 Is there a left-luggage option for day-trippers from Gdańsk?

-Yes — Malbork railway station has small lockers, and the museum entrance has a basic cloakroom for daypacks (large suitcases not accepted).
+Yes — Malbork railway station may have luggage storage options (check availability in advance), and the museum entrance has a cloakroom (contact the castle in advance regarding luggage storage policies).
 For a full-luggage day trip from a hotel in Gdańsk, leaving cases at the hotel and travelling with a small bag is cleaner than hauling luggage through the castle.

 What's the closest place to stay if we want a slow visit?

 Hotels and pensions in Malbork town, mostly along ulica Kościuszki and the streets around the Old Town, put you a 5-to-10-minute walk from the castle gate.
 Several hotels offer rooms with castle views across the Nogat.
-Booking one night in Malbork lets you do both the day-time visit and the evening light show without the rush back to Gdańsk.
+Booking one night in Malbork lets you explore the castle at a leisurely pace and enjoy any available evening programs without the rush back to Gdańsk.

 Sources